Svakinn/EfCoreBoost/docs/WhyBoost.md

   Types such as `datetime`, `datetimeoffset`, and `timestamptz` behave differently across providers.

 - **Strings and lengths**
-  SQL Server distinguishes between fixed and max-length types, PostgreSQL uses `text` more freely, and MySQL has stricter limits.
+  SQL Server distinguishes between fixed and max-length types, PostgreSQL uses `text` more freely, and MySQL has stricter limits. **EfCore.Boost encourages Case-Insensitive (CI) designs across all providers to ensure consistent behavior in lookups and comparisons.**

 - **Identifiers (GUIDs)**
   Each provider uses different types and generation strategies (`uniqueidentifier`, `uuid`, `char/binary`).